obspy/obspy/obspy/io/sitexml/docs/quality-indexes-guide.md

 for describing the reliability and consistency of site-characterization metadata.
 ObsPy implements four related values:

-- Q_Index1 describes the quality of one site indicator.
+- Q_Index1 evaluates the quality of a site indicator value.
-- Q_Index2 combines the Q_Index1 values available for one site.
+- Q_Index2 provides a weighted sum of all Q_Index1 values available for a site.
 - Q_Index3 describes consistency between pairs of site indicators.
 - The overall quality index combines Q_Index2 and Q_Index3.